BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_3_Integrating_with_Hardware_Wallets.md

 To work with Testnet coins, as suggested by this course, you'll need to make a few updates:

 1. Go to Settings on your Ledger Live app (it's the gear), go to the "Experimental Features" tab, and turn on "Developer Mode".
 2. Go to the "Manager" and install "Bitcoin Test".
-The current version requires that you have "Bitcoin" and "Etereum" installed first.
+The current version requires that you have "Bitcoin" installed first.
 3. Go to the "Manager", scroll to your new "Bitcoin Test", and "Add Account"

 ## Link to a Ledger